The mail

 In addition, the Mail Subsystem configuration and the test cases expect you have the following Mail accounts configured on your Mail Server:

-You can use any Mail Server you consider, although to facilitate this task, you will find under the Mail Quickstart root directory a docker compose file prepared to launch an Apache James Mail server with all the required configuration.
-You will need to have installed a Container Engine capable of work with Docker compose files and Linux images.
+You can use any Mail Server you consider, although to facilitate this task, you will find under the Mail Quickstart root directory a docker compose file prepared to launch a Greenmail mail server with all the required configuration.
+You will need to have installed a Container Engine capable of working with Docker compose files and Linux images.
 The following command assumes you have Podman and Podman Compose installed in your local environment.

-To launch the Apache James Mail server, open the terminal and navigate to the Mail Quickstart root directory and execute the following:
+To launch the Greenmail server, open the terminal and navigate to the Mail Quickstart root directory and execute the following:

 $ podman compose up --wait